RTMecha/BetterLegacy/snapshots.md

 - Parallax Objects from VG can now be converted to and from BG Objects.
 It's not 100% accurate yet, but at least it's something.
 - Added detachParent modifiers.
 This makes an object act as if they have "parent desync" on, except it desyncs from where the current song time is.

+### Example Companion
+- Started working on tutorials.
+These won't be implemented for a while, but at least the groundwork is there.

 ### Editor
 - You can now drag and drop files into the game, both in the editor and the arcade.
   - Dragging a level into the arcade / editor will load it.